 - AND… over 25 different asanas, pranayamas, meditation techniques, and chants.

 In this revolutionary and comprehensive training, we learn about the past to equip ourselves with the wisdom needed to CHANGE THE FUTURE.

 Does this path call to you?

-For ten days, you’ll be immersed in a practice of ancient, holistics yogic wisdom blended with modern, research-based tools.
-Learn how to safely and effectively teach Prenatal yoga while being masterfully guided on your own journey of womb healing and awakening.
+For ten days, you’ll be immersed in a practice of ancient, holistic yogic wisdom blended with modern, research-based tools.
+Learn how to safely and effectively teach Prenatal yoga and while being masterfully guided on your own journey of womb healing and awakening.

 Gather with us for this revolutionary training in Costa Rica.

 For more information, click the button below.